-Recommended course creation process
+Recommended process for course creation (and beyond)

-Step 2: Create learning objectives
+Step 2: Create your course learning objectives

-Step 3: Outline course
+Step 3: Outline your course

-Step 4: Plan practice activities and assessments
+Step 4: Plan your practice activities and assessments

-Step 5: Produce content
+Step 5: Record and produce your course content

 Step 6: Publish your course

 To craft your course landing page, use the learning objectives and ideal learner audience you developed earlier.
 This will help learners discover your course and set the right expectations for what they can learn.
 You can read more about this in our create your course landing page guide.

 Every submitted course is reviewed by our Trust & Safety team to ensure the course meets our requirements before it’s published on Udemy.

 If you plan to charge for your course and participate in revenue sharing, you will be required to become a premium instructor and select a price tier before you publish.
 After publication, you will need to submit a valid tax form to receive payouts.